jadencodes/jadencodes.github.io/_posts/2022-08-31-cloud-village-overconfident-ciso.markdown

 repositories
 ```

-From here I went into each of the folders (layers) alphanumerically and unzipped the layer itself:
+From here I went into each of the folders (layers) alphanumerically and untarred the layer itself:
 ```console
 jaden@monstera:~/08e4b6c99bb09afeaae122f0a2c04b27812ee447df70cc35c25649d002d06154$ tar -xvf layer.tar
 usr/